chadeddington/overflow-menu/README.md

 # overflow-menu

-An element providing a drop-down overflow menu when provided with a list of items
+An element providing a drop-down overflow menu.
+To position the overflow menu it will need to have a target element set to it's target property.

 ## Dependencies